 Benefits of Going to a Local Rehab Center

 If you stay at a local rehab center, you’ll be saving time and money.
 Traveling involves airfare, gas, and maybe even a hotel stay, which may not be feasible for people on a budget.
-Private facilities, which will usually be out of states, will also be more expensive than a treatment center near your home.
+Private facilities, which will usually be out of states, will also be more expensive than a local treatment center.

 You’ll also have more access to your family and friends if you go to a local drug rehab facility.
 Support systems are a large part of recovery, and having your loved ones nearby can greatly benefit your drug-free journey.
 They’ll also be able to visit, something that isn’t always possible if you travel for rehab.

-It will also be easier for you to attend aftercare programs in your hometown since your rehab representatives will know the area.
+It will also be easier for you to attend aftercare programs in your hometown.
+This is because your rehab representatives will know the area.

 If you do attend a local drug rehab facility, you may also have the option of participating in an outpatient program and live at home.
 This will be much less expensive than registering for an inpatient program.
 You’ll also be able to spend more time with friends and family in an outpatient program.